hatemhobbies/terraform_aws_dev_env/README.md

 Pre requisite

-0) rYyou must configure the config and credentials in ~/.aws
+0) You must configure the config and credentials in ~/.aws

 config file sample